• Skip to primary navigation

 • Create small talk with new people on the street.

 Traveling solo and learning how to be alone is a challenge.
-If you’re a social person in your everyday life, you won’t have a problem meeting new people in the world.
+If you’re a social person in your everyday life, you won’t have a problem meeting new people in the world (where friendships can form almost effortlessly).

 Accommodation In South America